 Sources of calcium

 Before adding calcium to your soil, it is important to find out what it already contains.
 Most Bay Area soils contain abundant calcium.
 The optimal range is 1000-1500 ppm.
-My laboratory soil test results for calcium were 2705 ppm!
-A soil test, conducted by a reputable, relatively local lab, is the only way to know for sure.
+My laboratory soil test results for calcium were 2705 ppm in 2015 and 2586 ppm in 2019!
+A soil test, conducted by a reputable lab, is the only way to know for sure.
 Over-the-counter soil tests are not reliable or accurate enough.
 If you are growing in the Bay Area (or anywhere there used to be an ocean), there’s probably plenty of calcium already present.
 If you live east of the Rockies, it’s a different story.
-Egg shells, agricultural lime, and calcium chloride sprays can be used to replenish depleted soils.
+Agricultural lime and calcium chloride sprays can be used to replenish depleted soils.
+Sorry, but egg shells do not add calcium to your soil.

 Calcium uptake problems